The boy without a name

 The boy without a name in Siem Reap

-Most of us live with the belief that problems should have solutions, that effort should lead to change and that if a situation is bad enough then surely somebody can fix it.
+Most of us live with the belief that problems should have solutions, that effort should lead to change and that if a situation is bad enough, then surely somebody can fix it.
 But travel strips away many of those comforting assumptions.
 Travel sometimes leaves you with monuments, landscapes and photographs.
 But occasionally it leaves you with something far smaller and far heavier: the memory of a smiling boy on crutches in Cambodia whose name you tried very hard not to learn.

-Arriving in Siem Reap near Angkor
+Arriving in Siem Reap

 Then I realised something else.

 As co-pilot, I was sitting in the middle of the road.
 Not the driver.
 And once I noticed that, everything became even stranger.
 Most of the oncoming cars appeared to be left-hand drive.
 But not all of them.
-Traffic seemed to operate on a kind of collective optimism and mutual negotiation rather than anything approaching the rigid logic of the Irish or the Spanish systems.
+Traffic seemed to operate on a kind of collective optimism and mutual negotiation rather than anything resembling the rigid logic of the Irish or the Spanish systems.

 My snide little moment of triumph died fairly quickly, replaced mostly by confusion and fascination.
 But it gave us something to laugh and talk about as we drove into the city.

 Siem Reap itself was still quite underdeveloped then.
 Dirt roads in places.
 Dim lighting.
 Empty stretches between buildings.
-It felt unexplored by mass tourism in a way that made the whole place seem immediate and alive.
+It felt untouched by mass tourism in a way that made the whole place seem immediate and alive.

 The boy on crutches

 That first evening we headed out looking for somewhere to eat and crossed paths with a boy who flew around on crutches.
 He was missing a leg, but seemed more agile than I have ever been.
-He moved through the streets at speed, grinning constantly, almost oblivious to the fact that half of Europe would have mentally rewritten his entire existence as tragedy before he had even spoken.
+He moved through the streets at speed, grinning constantly, almost oblivious to the fact that half of Europe would have rewritten his entire existence as tragedy before he had even spoken.

 And that is the uncomfortable part.

 Many people would call that reaction empathy.
 Sometimes it is.
-But sometimes, underneath the empathy, there is also a certain quiet prepotencia: the assumption that a life different from ours must automatically be a life waiting to be rescued by ours.
+But sometimes, underneath the empathy, there is also a certain quiet condescension: the assumption that a life different from ours must automatically be a life waiting to be rescued by ours.

-I have crossed paths with so many people struggling to make a life in different parts of the world.
+Over the years, I have crossed paths with so many people struggling to make a life in different parts of the world.
 Eventually you learn a brutal truth: you cannot fix them all.

 Don’t ask his name

-At university, while studying a novel by the Peruvian writer Alfredo Bryce Echenique, one lecturer said there were two people who should never know your name: bar staff, because it suggested too close a relationship with alcohol, and police officers, because it suggested you were known to the authorities.
+At university, while studying a novel by the Peruvian writer Alfredo Bryce Echenique, one lecturer said there were two people who should never know your name: bar staff, because it suggested too close a relationship with alcohol, and police officers, because it suggested you were already known to the authorities.

 Don’t ask his name.

 This was self-protection, obviously.
 Names change things.
-A child selling souvenirs, joking with tourists or appearing outside a restaurant can remain safely general until you know his name.
+A child selling souvenirs, joking with tourists, or appearing outside a restaurant can remain safely general until you know his name.
 Once you know it, the brain files him differently.
 He stops being part of the scenery of travel and becomes specific.
 Human.
 Permanent.

 So for three nights we bantered with the boy in broken English.
 He appeared every evening with the same enormous smile and the same impossible speed on those crutches.
 We joked.
 He joked back.
-And all the while, my brain kept quietly repeating:
+And all the while, my brain kept repeating:

 Don’t ask his name.